Computer-Vision-Team-Amsterdam/OOR-on-edge/README.md

 1. Check the `Dockerfile` to make sure the right base image is chosen for your specific setup.
 1. Modify `config.yml` to set the parameters.
-1. Update `docker-compose.yml` to point to the right paths:
+1. Update `docker-compose.yml` and `docker-compose-dev.yml` to point to the right paths.
+The former is the default compose file that typically points to the `PRD` environment, while the latter can be edited to include different settings fro `DEV` (see next bullet).

     ```yaml
     volumes: